mattyoung101/omicron/documentation/docs/omicam.md

 **OV4689-based module:** We experimented with a generic OV4689 USB 2.0 camera module from Amazon, which is capable of streaming JPEGs (aka an MJPEG stream) at 720p at 120 fps (we could get around 90 fps in practice with no processing).
-While this framerate was impressive, the camera module suffered from terrible noise and flickering in relatively good lighting conditions, so it was dropped.
+While this framerate was useful, the camera module suffered from noise and flickering in relatively good lighting conditions, so it was dropped.

-**e-con Hyperyon:** After these two failures, we began looking into professional industrial-grade cameras to use on our robot.
-While most of these, from companies like FLIR, are out of our price range, we found e-con Systems as a relatively affordable vendor of extremely high quality cameras.
+**e-con Hyperyon:** After these two failures, we began looking into industrial-grade cameras to use on our robot.
+While most of these, from companies like FLIR, are out of our price range, we found e-con Systems as a relatively affordable vendor of high quality cameras.
 We narrowed down our selection to two devices: the See3CAM_CU30 USB 2/USB 3 2MP camera module, which is fairly standard and affordable, as well as the more expensive Hyperyon described above.
-Using our contacts at CSIRO, we managed to acquire a sample of some of the e-con cameras they used including the Hyperyon and a device similar to the CU30.
-While both can do 720p at 60 fps, we observed absolutely fantastic lighting performance from the Hyperyon but 100ms latency, while mediocre lighting performance from the CU30 but 60ms latency.
-After much deliberation, we decided to make the difficult trade-off to prioritise lighting over latency and use the Hyperyon.
+After testing both, we decided the Hyperon fit our needs better, despite its higher latency, due to its extremely good low light performance.

 ## Field object detection
 The primary responsibility of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
-To do this, we use the popular computer vision library OpenCV (v4.2.0).
+This is accomplished by using the open-source computer vision library OpenCV (v4.2.0).
-We use a Gstreamer pipeline to decode the camera's MJPEG stream at our target resolution of 1280x720 pixels, and with OpenCV's `VideoCapture` this is copied across to OpenCV code.
+We use a Gstreamer pipeline to decode the camera's MJPEG stream at our target resolution of 1280x720 pixels, which is read in through an OpenCV `VideoCapture` object.

 ### Pre-processing
 With the camera frame in OpenCV memory, we then apply the following pre-processing steps to the image: